makomweb/notes-react-course/chapter-3.md

 ## Events

-The is a list of events supported by React [here](https://reactjs.org/docs/events.html#supported-events).
+The is a list of events supported by React [here](https://reactjs.org/docs/events.html#supported-events).The is a list of events supported by React [here](https://reactjs.org/docs/events.html#supported-events).

+## Manipulating state inside React components

+Before React v16.8 it was only possible to manipulate class based components.

+With React v16.8 state inside functional components can be manipulated through _React hooks_.